 The luteal phase happens around days 14 to 28 and is when the follicle that the egg was released from remains on the ovary.
-This becomes the corpus luteum, and releases progesterone and oestrogen.
+This becomes the corpus luteum and releases progesterone and oestrogen.
 Progesterone levels are at their peak in this phase and thicken the lining of the uterus allowing a fertilised egg to implant.
 When pregnancy does not take place, the corpus luteum degenerates, progesterone levels drop, and menstruation begins.

-Some studies suggest that during this phase women should focus on increasing their intake of protein due to progesterone requiring more protein biosynthesis to thicken endometrial lining (innermost lining of the uterus) and prepare the body for possible pregnancy (5).
-The body will also require a consistent intake of complex carbohydrate to meet with the demands from increased metabolic rate, driven by progesterone during this luteal phase.
+Some studies suggest that during this phase women should focus on increasing their intake of protein due to progesterone requiring more protein biosynthesis to thicken endometrial lining (the innermost lining of the uterus) and prepare the body for possible pregnancy (5).
+The body will also require a consistent intake of complex carbohydrate to meet the demands from increased metabolic rate, driven by progesterone during this luteal phase.